-With my new recipe for a Short Rib Burger featuring a spicy seasoning with Louisiana coffee, I am out to create a new classic burger.
+Fire up the backyard grill for the upcoming Memorial Day weekend; it’s time for a classic hamburger.
+With my recipe for a Short Rib Burger featuring a spicy seasoning with Louisiana coffee, I am out to create a new classic burger.
 I’ve done it before, and it’s high time to do it again.

 It’s been a few years since I traveled from my home in South Louisiana to compete in Napa, California on the nationally televised Food Network Challenge.
 It was at the Sutter Home Winery Build-A-Better-Burger cook-off where, as a finalist, I cooked my Bluesiana Burger and won the respect of the judges.
 I guess that out of 9000 burger entries, first runner-up was pretty respectable.
 With my experience behind me, I am often asked what I would do differently today in developing a competition-caliber Louisiana burger.